 How does Search Adverts work for SMEs?

-6 Unique Traits AdWords Advertising Has:
+6 Unique Traits Google AdWords for Small Business Has:

 There are many characteristics AdWords has; that gives the power back to the advertiser - like no other advertising platform.
 Here are the main 6 traits for those advertising on Google: